 Some of the most expensive restaurants in a given state are so outrageously expensive that a dinner for two can cost the same as a MacBook.
-Some states, on the other hand, just aren’t really home to any outrageously expensive restaurants, so even the priciest spot in the whole state doesn’t break the bank.
-Read on to see what the most expensive restaurant in your state is, and the next time you have a special occasion to celebrate (or when you win the lottery), you’ll know exactly where to go.
+Some states, on the other hand, just aren’t really home to any outrageously expensive restaurants, so even the priciest spot in the whole state is within the budget of your average Joe.

-Frank Stitt’s Birmingham showstopper has a menu that changes daily, but it’s pretty much a guarantee that you won’t be leaving without dropping a pretty penny; nearly every entrée costs more than $30.
-Good luck getting out without sampling some of the astounding oyster selection, which will cost you $18 per half-dozen.
+Frank Stitt’s Birmingham showstopper, Highlands Bar & Grill, has a menu that changes daily, but it’s pretty much a guarantee that you won’t be leaving without dropping a pretty penny.
+Most nights, every entree costs more than $30.
+Good luck getting out without sampling the astounding oyster selection, which will cost you $18 per half-dozen.

 Frasca Food & Wine/Yelp

 If you decide to celebrate a special occasion at the famed Frasca Food & Wine, you better save up.
 The seven-course tasting menu costs $130, plus $98 if you opt for the suggested wine pairings.
 A $95 four-course prix-fixe menu is available Tuesdays through Saturdays, and the typical per-person tab at the restaurant’s Monday Night Wine Dinner is no less than $85.

 David Burke Prime/Yelp

 The popular Foxwoods Resort Casino houses one of the best steakhouses in America, David Burke Prime.
 This Connecticut restaurant dry-ages steaks in a room lined with Himalayan salt, and if you want to sample one you’re going to have to shell out.
 They start at $56 (30-day rib-eye) and stretch up to $75 for a 20-ounce T-bone.
 The most expensive menu item is a $79 Delmonico, and the least expensive entrée is a $35 salmon filet.